VishwaiOSDev/Loadify-iOS/README.md

 - High (1080p)

 > **📘 Note**\
-> Loadify now supports downloading videos from both YouTube and Instagram.
-Download YouTube videos and shorts, as well as Instagram reels and posts.
-Stay tuned for more enhancements and broader platform compatibility!
+> Loadify now downloads videos from YouTube and Instagram, including shorts, reels, and posts.
+Stay tuned for more updates and expanded platform compatibility!

 ## Screenshots